 - alarms.1

 For drownings in public pools, potential defendants are the owners or operators.
-Under California’s “Respondeat Superior” laws for example, employers can be “vicariously liable” for the negligence of their employees.2 The staff – including lifeguards – could also be sued.
-But staff usually do not have the deep pockets that owners have.
+Under California’s “Respondeat Superior” laws, employers can be “vicariously liable” for the negligence of their employees.2 The staff – including lifeguards – could also be sued.
+Though staff usually do not have the deep pockets that owners have.

 Whenever a child drowns, the adults tasked with looking after them could be sued.
 It makes no difference if the drowning occurred in a